-CBCU Colorado = $0.6 \text{ x Haigler Canal Diversion Colorado} + 0.6 \text{ x Dc} + \frac{\text{% x}}{\text{}}$

-$Pc + 0.5 \times M\&Ic + EvNFRc + GWc$

-CBCU Nebraska = 0.6 x Haigler Canal Diversion Nebraska + GWn

-Note: The diversion for Haigler Canal is split between Colorado and Nebraska based on the percentage of land irrigated in each state

-VWS = North Fork of the Republican River at the State Line, Stn.
+CBCU Colorado = 0.6 x Haigler Canal Diversion Colorado + 0.6 x Dc + % x Pc + 0.5 x M&Ic + EvNFRc + GWc CBCU Kansas = GWk CBCU Nebraska = 0.6 x Haigler Canal Diversion Nebraska + GWn Note: The diversion for Haigler Canal is split between Colorado and Nebraska based on the percentage of land irrigated in each state VWS = North Fork of the Republican River at the State Line, Stn.

+&lt;sup>2 The RRCA will investigate whether return flows from the Haigler Canal diversion in Colorado may return to the Arikaree River, not the North Fork of the Republican River, as indicated in the formulas.
+If there are return flows from the Haigler Canal to the Arikaree River, these formulas will be changed to recognize those returns.

+n
-No. 06823000 + CBCUc + CBCUk + CBCUn + Nebraska

-Haigler Canal RF- IWS
+No. 06823000 + CBCUc + CBCUk + CBCUn + Nebraska Haigler Canal RF- IWS

-Note: The Nebraska Haigler Canal RF returns to the Main
+Note: The Nebraska Haigler Canal RF returns to the Main Stem

+CWS = VWS - FF

-Allocation Colorado $= 0.224 \times CWS$
+Allocation Colorado = 0.224 x CWS

+Allocation Nebraska = 0.246 x CWS

-Unallocated = $0.53 \times CWS$
+Unallocated = 0.53 x CWS